uchicago-cs/cmsc22000/website/content/labs/lab4.md

     gdb ./task2

-`gdb` starts the debugger, and ./task2 specifies the program we are debugging.
-Now that gdb is running you can start the program by typing `run`.
+`gdb` starts the debugger, and `./task2` specifies the program we are debugging.
+Now that `gdb` is running, you can start the program by typing `run`.
 The program will then run as normal but, if we want to be able to stop at certain points in the program, we need to set *breakpoints*.
 These could be done in one of the following ways using the command `break`:

     break task2.c:line_number
     break function_name